When You Get a Writing Assignment

-Make an appointment with the Writing Assistant associated with the professor who has assigned your work.
+Make an appointment on the Undergraduate Writing Center Calendar with the Writing Assistant associated with the professor who has assigned your work.

-- Check out the list of Writing Assistants on the bulletin board in the Studio to find one who is associated with your professor.
+- Check out the list of Writing Assistants to find one who is associated with your professor.

-- If you wish, complete page 1 of the Writing Studio Session Report (link to the right in the side bar), save it and bring it electronically to your appointment.
+- If you wish, complete page 1 of the Writing Center Session Report (link to the right in the side bar), save it and bring it electronically to your appointment.

 - Complete form AFTER you have signed up for your appointment.
 Completing the form does not mean you've made an appointment.